 From Cairns it doesn’t take long to reach some of the nearby tropical islands.
 Fitzroy and Green Island are the nearest two and both can be reached within 45-minutes for some chill time.

 We personally prefer Fitzroy as it’s less busy and you can camp overnight, but it also has a resort if you’d prefer.
-There’s a cool hiking trail here too which offers an epic sunset spot and you can snorkel from just off the beach.
-The coral won’t be amazing but there’s quite a few turtles and other marine life around.
+There’s one of my favourite hiking trails here too which is an epic spot to watch a sunset, and this is one of the few places where you can snorkel from just off the beach.
+Check out my article for more details about the hike and best snorkelling beaches on Fitzroy Island.

 To get to Fitzroy you can grab a return ferry with Fitzroy Flyer for $85 return (full-day snorkelling tours with them also cost the same).
 I’d recommend one night or two if you’re staying over.